soundwrightpro/FRUITY-NILA/README.md

 # Native Instruments Komplete Kontrol M32 V2.5.0

-Support for Native Instruments Komplete Kontrol M32, which use the NI Host Integration protocol instead of the limited MIDI Mode NI provides.
-The native mode is trash.
+Providing upport for Native Instruments Komplete Kontrol M32, which use the NI Host Integration protocol instead of the limited MIDI Mode NI provides, much like Ableton and Logic Pro X intergration.

 ## Installation